Senegal: Geography

 The Cape Verde islands lie some 560 km off the Senegalese coast, but Cap-Vert ("Cape Green") is a maritime placemark, set at the foot of "Les Mammelles", a 105 m cliff resting at one end of the Cap-Vert peninsula onto which is settled Senegal's capital Dakar, and 1 km south of the "Pointe des Almadies", the westernmost point in Africa.

 Senegal contains four terrestrial ecoregions: Guinean forest-savanna mosaic, Sahelian Acacia savanna, West Sudanian savanna, and Guinean mangroves.
-It had a 2019 Forest Landscape Integrity Index mean score of 7.11/10, ranking it 56th globally out of 172 countries.

 Climate

-Senegal has a tropical climate with pleasant heat throughout the year with well-defined dry and humid seasons that result from northeast winter winds and southwest summer winds.
-The dry season (December to April) is dominated by hot, dry, harmattan wind.
+Senegal has a tropical climate with pleasant year-round heat and well-defined dry and humid seasons driven by northeast winter and southwest summer winds.
+The dry season (December to April) is characterized by hot, dry harmattan winds.

 Dakar's annual rainfall of about 600 mm occurs between June and October when maximum temperatures average 30 °C and minimums 24.2 °C; December to February maximum temperatures average 25.7 °C and minimums 18 °C.